andymason/coder-on-fire/pages/work/rare-sea-of-thives-custom-seas.md

 ## The challenge

 I had already shipped [Guilds](/work/rare-sea-of-thieves/) on the Sea of Thieves UI codebase, so I knew the framework and how to work with the engine team.
-Custom Seas was a step up from that both is scope and team size.
+Custom Seas was a step up from that both in scope and team size.

 My focus was the full-screen spawn Command Menu and the in-game tools.
 The in-game tools included the command toolbar, Free Camera, and Quick Commands radial, all of which had to render over a live game world, so DOM updates and CSS had to stay performant.

 ## The solution

 I built all of this in the Sea of Thieves UI framework, which runs on Coherent Gameface, using TypeScript, CSS, and Sass.
 I worked with the engine team on the TypeScript data contracts between the UI and the engine, using and adjusting them as the feature needed.
-Like the rest of the UI, this was covered by Jasmine unit tests
+Like the rest of the UI, this was covered by Jasmine unit tests.

 <figure>
   <img src="/images/rare/sea-of-thieves-custom-seas-free-camera.jpg" alt="The in-game Free Camera with its movement settings panel">